Agoric/documentation/main/ertp/api/issuer.md

 # Issuer

+An `issuer` represents the identity of a specific kind of digital asset.
+While it cannot create new value by creating digital assets like a `mint`, it recognizes and identifies `purses` and `payments` that carry actual value.
+It can create empty `purses` and transform `payments` (by splitting, combining, burning, or exclusively claiming).

+An `issuer` has an unchangeable one-to-one relationship with the `mint` and `brand` that were created with it.
+For any `brand` for which you will accept `payments` in, you should obtain its `issuer` from a trusted source.
-An `issuer` cannot mint new digital assets, but it can create empty `purses` and transform `payments` (splitting, combining, burning, or exclusively claiming `payments`).
-An `issuer` should be obtained from a trusted source and then relied upon as the authority as to whether an untrusted `payment` is valid.
+You can then rely on that `issuer` as the authority to determine if an untrusted `payment` of that `brand` is valid.

 ## makeIssuerKit(allegedName, amountMathKind)
 - `allegedName` `{String}`
 - `amountMathKind` `{MathKind}` - optional
 - Returns `{IssuerKit}`

-Makes a new `issuer` as well as its one-to-one associated ERTP objects; a 'mint', `amountMath', and `brand`.
+Makes a new `issuer` as well as its one-to-one associated ERTP objects; a 'mint' and a `brand`.
 All are in unchangable one-to-one relationships with each other.
+It also makes a new `amountMath`, which is in an unchangeable many-to-one relationship with the new `issuer`.

 The `allegedName` is available from the `brand` in asset descriptions.
 The `allegedName` is useful for debugging and double-checking assumptions, but should not be trusted.